mParticle/redshift-ip-whitelist/README.md

  - Set the runtime of the Lambda function to Python, upload the zipped file, and set the Lambda function handler to `client.lambda_handler`.
  - Create a new role for the Lambda function.
  - Set the timeout value to 1 min to give enough time for the function to run.
-5. Create a new AWS policy, and paste in the following json.
-Make sure you replace the `[accountid-here]` and `[sg-securitygroupid-here]` with your AWS account Id and the security group Id from setp 1.
+5. Create a new AWS policy, paste in the following json, and attach it to the new role.
+Make sure you replace the `[aws-region]`, `[accountid-here]`, and `[sg-securitygroupid-here]` with your AWS account Id and the security group Id from setp 1.

     ```
     {